verilator/verilator/docs/guide/exe_verilator.rst

    With lint_off using "\*" will override any lint_on directives in the source, i.e. the warning will still not be printed.

-   If the -rule is omitted, all lint warnings (see list in :vlopt:`-Wno-lint`) are enabled/disabled.
+   If the :code:`-rule` is omitted, all lint warnings (see list in :vlopt:`-Wno-lint`) are enabled/disabled.
 This will override all later lint warning enables for the specified region.

-   If -match is set, the linter warnings are matched against this (wildcard) string and are waived in case they match, provided with the rule and file also match.
+   If :code:`-match` is provided, the linter warnings are matched against the given wildcard (with '\*' or '?'), and are waived in case they match, provided the :code:`-rule` and :code:`-file` also match.
+The wildcard is compared across the entire multi-line message; see :vlopt:`--waiver-multiline`.

-   In previous versions -rule was named -msg.
-The latter is deprecated, but still works with a deprecation info; it may be removed in future versions.
+   Before version 4.026, :code:`-rule` was named :code:`-msg`, and
+   :code:`-msg` remained a deprecated alias until Version 5.000.

 .. option:: public [-module "<modulename>"] [-task/-function "<taskname>"]  -var "<signame>"